MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/_audio/index.md

 ## -description

-Overview of the Audio technology.
+These headers are used to create Microsoft Windows Driver Model (WDM) audio drivers.
+These drivers control audio hardware that render and capture streams containing audio data.

-To develop Audio, you need these headers:
+To develop Audio drivers, you need these headers:

  * [bthhfpddi.h](..\bthhfpddi\index.md)
  * [dmusicks.h](..\dmusicks\index.md)